bmc-anvil/bmc-anvil.github.io/_pages/about_anvil.md

 This site is not the application site itself, but the "companion" site for the app.
 A technical set of notes if you will.

-The original purpose back in the day, was to build a showcase app, eventually that demo evolved into a proper full featured application.<br>
+The original purpose back in the day, was to build a showcase app.<br>
+Eventually that demo evolved into a proper full-featured application.<br>
 If you want to learn more about the beginnings, check the links to the left.